jakenash12/Aus-Invasions-2023-Course/Aus23_16SPipeline.md

   --o-visualization ${WD_path}/core-metrics-results/evenness-group-significance.qzv
 ```

-## Creates taxonomy barplot using the silva taxonomy
+## Creates taxonomy barplots using the silva and greengenes taxonomies
 Generates qzv visualizations that can be used to interactively explore taxonomic differences between communities using GreenGenes2 and SILVA taxonomy

 ### TaxaBarplot